timshel.

 'There's what we do, and there is what we don't do.'

-slated in mused at 03:46 AM
+slated in mused at 10:46 am

-There is no such thing as right and wrong—
+There is no such thing as right and wrong —

-There is no ’right time’ to do most things——_”There’s what we do, and there is what we don’t do.”_
+“There’s what we do, and there is what we don’t do.”

 So then.
 Without knowing this, we can continue to wait, and hope for things to happen or show us the way on their own… maybe if we’re just patient and pay attention, we’ll act alright when the right time or the right choice comes. and maybe that’s pretty good.